-Frequency and Period use a zero-crossing trigger, meaning that a count is taken when the frequency crosses the zero level.
+Frequency and Period apply a zero-crossing trigger, meaning that a count is taken when the signal crosses the zero level.

-Model ABM-4561 uses a reciprocal counting technique to measure frequency and period.
+Model DMM uses an interactive counting technique to measure frequency and period.
 This method generates constant measurement resolution for any input frequency.
-The digital multimeter's ac voltage section performs input signal conditioning.
-All frequency counters are susceptible to errors when measuring low-voltage, low-frequency signals.
-The effects of both internal noise and external noise pickup are critical when measuring "slow" signals.
-The error is inversely proportional to frequency.
+All frequency counters are subject to errors when measuring low-voltage, low-frequency signals.
+Both internal noise and external noise are also critical when measuring low-voltage, low-frequency signals.
 Measurement errors will also occur if you attempt to measure the frequency (or period) of an input following a dc offset voltage change.
-You must allow the digital multimeter's input dc blocking capacitor to fully settle before making frequency measurements.
+You must allow the digital multimeter's DC input blocking capacitor to fully settle before making frequency measurements.